 exist and are alive now for ever.

-• The Gospel of Matthew presents Jesus, the New Messiah.
+The Gospel of Matthew presents Jesus as the New Messiah.
 Like Moses, Jesus also promulgates the Law of God.
-As the Ancient Law, the new one, given by Jesus, also contains five books or discourses.
-The Sermon on the Mountain (Mt 5, 1 to 7, 27), the first discourse opens with eight Beatitudes.
-The discourse on vigilance (Mt 24, 1 to 25, 46), the fifth discourse, contains the description of the Last Judgment.
-The Beatitudes describe the door of entrance into the Kingdom, enumerating eight categories of persons: the poor in spirit, the meek, the afflicted, those who hunger and thirst for justice, the merciful, the pure of heart, the peacemakers and the persecuted because of justice (Mt 5, 3-10).
-The parable of the Last Judgment tells us what we should do in order to possess the Kingdom: accept the hungry, the thirsty, the foreigners, the naked, the sick and the prisoners (Mt 25, 35-36): At the beginning as well as at the end of the New Law, there are the excluded and the marginalized.
+As with the ancient law, the new one, given by Jesus, also contains five books or discourses.
+The Sermon on the Mountain (Mt 5:1 to 7:27), the first discourse, opens with eight Beatitudes.
+The discourse on vigilance (Mt 2:4, 1 to 25, 46), the fifth discourse, contains the description of the Last Judgment.
+The Beatitudes describe the door of entrance into the Kingdom, enumerating eight categories of people: the poor in spirit, the meek, the afflicted, those who hunger and thirst for justice, the merciful, the pure of heart, the peacemakers and the persecuted because of justice (Mt 5:3-10).
+The parable of the Last Judgment tells us what we should do in order to possess the Kingdom: accept the hungry, the thirsty, the foreigners, the naked, the sick and the prisoners (Mt 25:35-36): At the beginning, as well as at the end of the New Law, there are the excluded and the marginalized.

-• Matthew 25, 31-33: Opening of the Last Judgment.
-The Son of Man gathers together around him the nations of the world.
-He separates the persons as the shepherd does with the sheep and the goats.
+Matthew 25:31-33: Opening of the Last Judgment.
+The Son of Man gathers together around Him the nations of the world.
+He separates people as the shepherd does with the sheep and the goats.
 The shepherd knows how to discern.
 He does not make a mistake; sheep on the right, goats on the left.
 Jesus does not make a mistake.
 Jesus does not judge nor condemn. (cfr.
-Jn 3, 17; 12, 47).
-He hardly separates.
+Jn 3:17; 12:47).
+He does not separate alone.
 It is the person himself/herself who judges and condemns because of the way in which he/she behaves toward the little ones and the excluded.

-• Matthew 25, 41-43: The sentence for those who were at the left hand side.
-Those who were on the other side of the Judge are called “cursed” and they are destined to go to the eternal fire, prepared by the devil and his friends.
-Jesus uses a symbolical language common at that time to say that these persons will not enter into the Kingdom.
-And here, also, the reason is only one: they did not accept, welcome Jesus hungry, thirsty, a foreigner, naked, sick and prisoner.
-It is not that Jesus prevents them from entering into the Kingdom, rather it is our way of acting, that is our blindness which prevents us from seeing Jesus in the little ones.
+Matthew 25:41-43: The sentence for those who were at the left hand side.
+Those who were on the other side of the Judge are called cursed and they are destined to go to the eternal fire, prepared by the devil and his friends.
+Jesus uses a symbolic language common at that time to say that these persons will not enter into the Kingdom.
+And here, also, their is only one reason: they did not accept or welcome Jesus as one who is hungry, thirsty, a foreigner, naked, sick and/or a prisoner.
+It is not that Jesus prevents them from entering into the Kingdom, rather it is our way of acting that is our blindness which prevents us from seeing Jesus in the little ones.